vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 > _This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages._

-MTA-STS is a security mechanism that allows the sending (outbound) mail server to enforce the use of HTTPS-secured policies published by the receiving (inbound) mail server.
-This ensures that TLS connections between mail servers are both encrypted and validated, preventing attackers from downgrading the connection or intercepting messages through man-in-the-middle attacks.
+MTA-STS is a security mechanism that allows the sending (outbound) mail server to enforce the use of HTTPS secured policies published by the receiving (inbound) mail server.
+This ensures that TLS connections between mail servers are both encrypted and valide, preventing attackers from downgrading the connection or intercept messages through man-in-the-middle attacks.

+Because port 25 has no authentication (MTA to MTA delivery), using a MTA-STS policy can enforce TLS encryption and certificate validation for server-to-server (MTA to MTA) mail delivery.

 ## How MTA-STS Works
 1. **Discovery**: